revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Boot.md

 - There is no restriction from compiler, and we can call the Repository layer from the Controller layer directly.
 - The layering helps to segregate the Spring application responsibilities and enables loose coupling between the objects.
 - Service layer in the application facilitates communication between the Controller and the Persistence/Repository/DAO layer.
-- Service layer usually holds business logic e.g. It may include validation logic.
+- Service layer usually holds business logic e.g.It may include validation logic.
 - One Service layer may depend on multiple Repository layers to serve a specific business purpose.
 - The method names in Service layer are usually named as per the business purpose they serve whereas method names in Repository are named as standard CRUD operations supported by that Repository.
 - Hence, we need Service layer between DAO and Controller layer.